Your Social Value, in one place

 Implementing the Procurement Act 2023

-The new Procurement Act promises to streamline procurement, make it easier for new entrants to apply for government contracts, and increase transparency around how public money is spent (including its Social Value impact).
+The new Procurement Act 2023 streamlines procurement, makes it easier for new entrants to apply for government contracts, and increases transparency around how public money is spent (including its Social Value impact).

-It was drawn up by the previous Conservative government and was due to take effect on 28 October 2024, but the implementation has been pushed back until 24 February 2025 by Labour.
+It was drawn up by the previous Conservative government and was due to take effect on 28 October 2024, but the implementation was pushed back until 24 February 2025 by Labour to allow for the introduction of an updated National Procurement Policy Statement (NPPS).

 What next for public procurement and Social Value?

-There are still questions to be answered around Labour’s approach to Social Value.
-Will the commitments in its manifesto come to fruition?
-What will its new NPPS look like?
+There are still questions to be answered around Labour’s approach to Social Value, a major one being - Will the commitments in its manifesto come to fruition?

 But one thing is clear: Social Value isn’t going anywhere.
 It remains a key issue on both sides of the House — and legislation is making it even more of a priority.

-Are you aligned to the government’s Social Value guidance?
+Are you aligned to the government’s Social Value requirements?

 SVP logo 1